Community & Civic Engagement

 Honor Flight Southern Arizona

 Would you like to be a guardian?
 Guardians play a significant role to ensure that every Veteran has a safe and memorable experience.
 From the moment the Veterans arrive at the airport, until we return them to their loves ones, Guardians are asked to treat these heroes as if they were family and ensure every Veteran has a sage and honoring experience.
-Guardians applications and more information is available on the website.
+Guardians applications and more information is available on their website.

 Our club sponsors several student leadership programs in Sierra Vista: Buena High School Key Club, CAS Key Club, CAS Builders Club, and Huachuca Mountain K-Kids, Ft.
 Huachuca K-Kids and Smith Builders Club.
 These student leadership programs help over 250 students learn about service and leadership each month.